isomerpages/aic-yearbook/_seniors-and-caregivers/Supporting Seniors.md

 description: ""
 ---
 # Supporting seniors
-**We continued our efforts to care for our seniors, whether it is through on-going programmes that cater to their needs, such as Meals on Wheels, or by rolling out new initiatives, such as the Communities of Care Pilot to inject vibrancy into our various service channels.
-We continue to enhance currently available support for our seniors in order to ramp up service delivery and raise awareness of Singapore’s ageing population through partnerships with Institutes of Higher Learning and our network of dedicated partners.**
+**We expend every effort to care for our seniors, be it through on-going programmes that cater to their needs, such as Meals on Wheels, or by rolling out new initiatives, such as the Communities of Care pilot.
+Each enhancement to the existing support for our seniors is achieved by ramping up service delivery and raising awareness of Singapore’s ageing population through new partnerships.**

 ## Caring for their needs
 ### Meals on Wheels